 The Council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Council's external auditors.
-Due to Grant Thornton backstopping the Councils 2023/24 audit we are due a credit on our audit fees, the value of this credit is yet to be determined.

-2022/23 Total 2023/24 Total
+2023/24 Total 2024/25 Total

 £000's £000's

 Fees Payable:

 - with regard to external audit services carried out by the appointed auditor for the year, payable to Grant Thornton.
-71 136
+136 73

 - with regard to external audit services carried out by the appointed auditor for prior years, payable to Grant Thornton.
-30 49
+49 79

 - to external auditors for certification of grant claims and returns, payable to KPMG.
-23 23
+23 13

-Total 123 207
+Total 207 165